ZerBea/hcxdumptool/README.md

 No support for a third party driver which is not part of the official kernel (https://www.kernel.org/) <br /> Report related issues to the site, from which you downloaded the driver

-No support for a driver which doesn't support ioctl() system calls and monitor and full frame injection, native <br /> If you need this features, do a request on www.kernel.org
+No support for a driver which doesn't WIRELESS EXTENSIONS and monitor and full frame injection, native <br /> If you need this features, do a request on www.kernel.org

 Not recommended WiFi chipsets due to driver problems in combination with WIRELESS EXTENSIONS:

 * Broadcom (neither monitor mode nor frame injection)
 * Intel PRO/Wireless (several driver issues and NETLINK dependency)
-* Realtek (some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no ioctl() system call support, NETLINK dependency)
+* Realtek (some drivers working, some not, monitor mode and frame injection mostly only on third party drivers, often no WIRELESS EXTENSIONS)
 * Atheros (some driver problems on older kernels)

 more information about possible issues on https://bugzilla.kernel.org

 If you run into WIRELESS EXTENSIONS driver problems, please try hcxlabtool (https://github.com/ZerBea/wifi_laboratory).

+Sooner or later hcxdumptool code will be replaced by hcxlabtool code.

 Antennas